apache/hudi/docs/_docs/0.5.3/2_3_querying_data.md

 ---
+version: 0.5.3
 title: Querying Hudi Tables
 keywords: hudi, hive, spark, sql, presto
-permalink: /docs/querying_data.html
+permalink: /docs/0.5.3-querying_data.html
 summary: In this page, we go over how to enable SQL queries on Hudi built tables.
 toc: true
 last_modified_at: 2019-12-30T15:59:57-04:00
 ---

-Conceptually, Hudi stores data physically once on DFS, while providing 3 different ways of querying, as explained [before](/docs/concepts.html#query-types).
+Conceptually, Hudi stores data physically once on DFS, while providing 3 different ways of querying, as explained [before](/docs/0.5.3-concepts.html#query-types).
 Once the table is synced to the Hive metastore, it provides external Hive tables backed by Hudi's custom inputformats.
 Once the proper hudi bundle has been installed, the table can be queried by popular query engines like Hive, Spark SQL, Spark Datasource API and Presto.

-Specifically, following Hive tables are registered based off [table name](/docs/configurations.html#TABLE_NAME_OPT_KEY) and [table type](/docs/configurations.html#TABLE_TYPE_OPT_KEY) configs passed during write.
+Specifically, following Hive tables are registered based off [table name](/docs/0.5.3-configurations.html#TABLE_NAME_OPT_KEY) and [table type](/docs/0.5.3-configurations.html#TABLE_TYPE_OPT_KEY) configs passed during write.

 If `table name = hudi_trips` and `table type = COPY_ON_WRITE`, then we get:
  - `hudi_trips` supports snapshot query and incremental query on the table backed by `HoodieParquetInputFormat`, exposing purely columnar data.